noir-lang/noir/docs/docs/aztec/concepts/accounts/keys.md

+---
-# Keys
+title: Keys
+tags: [accounts, keys]
+---

 The goal of this section is to give app developer a good idea what keys there are used in the system.
-For a detailed description head over to the [protocol specification](../../../protocol-specs/addresses-and-keys/keys#cheat-sheet).
+For a detailed description head over to the [protocol specification](../../../protocol-specs/addresses-and-keys/index.md).

 Each account in Aztec is backed by 4 key pairs:

 - A **nullifier key pair** used for note nullifier computation, comprising the master nullifier secret key (`nsk_m`) and master nullifier public key (`Npk_m`).
 - A **incoming viewing key pair** used to encrypt a note for the recipient, consisting of the master incoming viewing secret key (`ivsk_m`) and master incoming viewing public key (`Ivpk_m`).
 - A **outgoing viewing key pair** used to encrypt a note for the sender, includes the master outgoing viewing secret key (`ovsk_m`) and master outgoing viewing public key (`Ovpk_m`).
-- A **tagging key pair** used to compute tags in a [tagging note discovery scheme](../../../protocol-specs/private-message-delivery/private-msg-delivery#note-tagging), comprising the master tagging secret key (`tsk_m`) and master tagging public key (`Tpk_m`).
+- A **tagging key pair** used to compute tags in a [tagging note discovery scheme](../../../protocol-specs/private-message-delivery/private-msg-delivery.md#note-tagging), comprising the master tagging secret key (`tsk_m`) and master tagging public key (`Tpk_m`).

 :::info
-All key pairs above are derived from a secret using a ZCash inspired scheme defined in [protocol specification](../../../protocol-specs/addresses-and-keys/keys#cheat-sheet).
+All key pairs above are derived from a secret using a ZCash inspired scheme defined in [protocol specification](../../../protocol-specs/addresses-and-keys/keys.md#cheat-sheet).
 :::

 :::note